solbody-protocol/solbody-protocol/docs/services.md

 <!--
-Copyright 2021 Ocean Protocol Foundation
+Copyright 2021 Solbody Protocol Foundation
 SPDX-License-Identifier: Apache-2.0
 -->

-# About Ocean off-chain services
+# About Solbody off-chain services

 ## Introduction

-Ocean uses these off-chain services:
+Solbody uses these off-chain services:

--   [Ocean Provider](https://github.com/oceanprotocol/provider) is for data services.
+-   [Solbody Provider](https://github.com/solbodyprotocol/provider) is for data services.
 Specifically, it's a REST API serving requests for two types of data services: static urls (for downloading data) and compute services.
 It's run by the marketplace or the data publisher.
--   [Ocean Aquarius](https://github.com/oceanprotocol/aquarius) is metadata cache REST API.
+-   [Solbody Aquarius](https://github.com/solbodyprotocol/aquarius) is metadata cache REST API.
 This helps to aid search in marketplaces.

 We now describe how to use these.